PiotrowskiKrzysztof/generatorschema/README.md

 * [Setup](#setup)

 ## General info
-Generator of code used in the Semantic Web.
+A code generator based on the [Schema.org](https://schema.org/) dictionary used in the Semantic Web. <br />
-Generated formats:
 * JSON-LD
 * RDFa
 * N-Triples